 - You do not have a significant history of drug- and/or alcohol-related offenses;

-- You were polite and cooperative with the California Highway Patrol or other arresting officers.
+- You were polite and cooperative with the California Highway Patrol or other arresting officers; and/or

 Note that a wet reckless is by no means offered in every DUI case.
 It is a benefit that usually must be bargained for.

 It might also not be the best deal that an experienced California DUI lawyer can negotiate.
-For instance, we may be able to negotiate a dry reckless or even an exhibition of speed as a DUI plea bargain.
+For instance, we may be able to negotiate a charge reduction to:

 - California Department of Motor Vehicles – Includes publications about driving offenses and penalties and offers full text to the California Vehicle Code.